 On the way to creating a healthy lifestyle for myself, I’ve been discovering quite a few things about food that I (to my detriment) never knew about before.
 Now that I’m focusing on making my diet the best it possibly can be, I’m inspired to learn as much as I can about the foods I’m eating.
-A lot of the facts I’m coming across are both surprising and interesting.
+This journey has taken me a number of new places, including SayWeee, which is an online grocery store specifically focused on Asian and Hispanic foods.
+My interest in expanding my cooking really surprised me, as did a lot of the facts I have came across in my journey.
 One of the most fascinating foods I’ve recently discovered is cilantro.
 All I knew before was that it’s a herb with a very distinct taste.
 Now I know that it’s actually a superfood.
 What’s more, it has purification and anti-inflammatory properties.
 Something with so many beneficial qualities seems too good to be true, and I wish it hadn’t taken me this long to discover it!

 Cilantro is a the kind of herb that, once you taste it, you’ll never be able to forget.
 Beyond being known for that taste, it’s now gaining additional popularity for its water filtering properties.
 Its what’s known as a “bio absorbent material.”
 Bio absorbents are dried organic materials that filter heavy metals out of water in much the same way that activated charcoal does.
 So far it’s been discovered that using cilantro as a filter can remove mercury from water, along with lead, nickel, and arsenic.
 Cilantro has proven so effective at this that in Mexico, where its grown in abundance, scientists are considering it as a cheaper water purification alternative to use on contaminated water.